latenitelive/meson-docs/src/faq.md

 We don't recommend personal computers' users to install Meson yet.
 It is a rigmarole.

-## How to prevent the scenario where terminal users used IP pools to fake a large amount of access requests and maliciously earn tokens?
+## How to prevent the scenario where terminal users use IP pools to fake a large amount of access requests and maliciously earn tokens?

 Our token economy is a bandwidth renting model which will not incentivize usage.